 and Occupational Therapy Evaluation and Intervention for Children Lab

 and Occupational Therapy Evaluation and Intervention for Children Recitation

 |Total credits for BS-MS: 38-39|

 This course also fulfills the writing intensive in major course.

-At the end of the senior year, students are awarded a bachelor of science degree in occupational science.
-Students then apply to the Graduate School as advanced-standing students in the professional master's program.
-An overall minimum grade point of 3.0 is required for admission to the master's degree program, and students must attain a minimum grade of B- in all OT classes, and meet professional behavior expectations.
-Students must have no more than 8 credits of B- coursework in OT senior-level courses.
-Please refer to the Graduate Catalog for additional information about the master's program and the final 1.5 years (three semesters) of the professional occupational therapy curriculum including fieldwork requirements.
+Students need to declare their choice for Advanced Standing MS or OTD by the end of their sophomore year.
+At the end of the senior year, students are awarded a Bachelor of Science Degree in Occupational Therapy.
+However, students must earn a graduate degree (MS or OTD) to become registered occupational therapists.
+Students apply to the Graduate School for Occupational Therapy: Advanced Standing MS or the OTD Program during their senior year.
+An overall minimum grade point of 3.0 is required for admission to the MS Program or OTD program, and students must earn a minimum grade of B- in all OT classes at the 700 level, with no more than 8 credits of B- in OT courses at the 700 level, pass Level I Fieldwork, and meet professional behavior expectations.
+Please refer to the Graduate Catalog for additional information about the Advanced Standing MS and OTD Programs and the graduate portion of the professional occupational therapy curriculum including Fieldwork Level II requirements.

 Students are responsible for transportation to off-campus practicum and fieldwork locations.